BOX barn conversion — black vertical timber cladding, large panoramic window, garden slope with stacked logs, pool on the slope | OOOOX

 Dining room

-The focal point of the ground floor is the dining room with its large table.
-The table’s base is made of plumbing pipes, and the tabletop complements the industrial character of the entire barn.
-The white metal chairs work both indoors and outdoors; in winter, they are covered with sheepskin and look like a completely different piece of furniture.
+The centrepiece of the ground floor is the dining area with a large table.
+The table base is made from plumbing pipe, while the top continues the industrial character of the barn throughout.
+White metal chairs work both indoors and outdoors; in winter they get sheepskin covers and feel like an entirely different piece of furniture.

-There is no traditional living room here.
-Instead, there is seating in front of the stove, a reading nook on a raised platform, and a bookshelf formed by the exposed beams of the structure itself.
-Fewer couches, more atmosphere.
+There is no conventional living room here.
+Instead, there is seating in front of the wood-burning stove, a reading nook on the podium, and a bookcase formed by the exposed structural beams themselves.
+Less sofa, more atmosphere.

 BOX barn interior panorama — dining area, bi-fold terrace doors, kitchen corner, wood stove with firewood, cowhide rug, black lounge chairs | OOOOX